webpagepro/react-inbox/README.md

 Users can see a list of messages with the correct styles

 When a user views the app</b><br>
-Then they can see a list of messages with their subjects If the message is read, it has the read style
+Then they can see a list of messages with their subjects<br>
+If the message is read, it has the read style<br>
-If the message is unread, it shows as unread
+If the message is unread, it shows as unread<br>
-If the message is selected, it has the selected style and the box is checked If there are labels on a message, they will appear
+If the message is selected, it has the selected style and the box is checked<br>
+If there are labels on a message, they will appear<br>
-If the message is starred, then the star is filled in, otherwise it is empty
+If the message is starred, then the star is filled in, otherwise it is empty<br>

 <b>Starring</b><br>
-Users are able to star and unstar a message.
+Users are able to star and unstar a message.<br><br>

-When a user clicks the star next to a message
+When a user clicks the star next to a message<br>
-It toggles whether the message is starred or not
+It toggles whether the message is starred or not<br>
 For example if it was starred, and you clicked on it, it will become unstarred